 Next, select the primary language your target audience speaks in the dropdown.

-In the “Who is your target audience?” section, click Narrow to choose a more specific audience.
-A panel will open that has two main categories: Audiences and Audience attributes.
+In the “Who is your target audience?” section, you'll see a panel with two main categories: Audiences and Audience attributes.
 This is where you'll narrow your audience to the people you want to reach.

 To use your existing database of contacts, click Audiences, then choose the options that are right for your business and advertising goals.
 To target users you haven’t discovered yet, click Audience attributes, then search the ones that are right for you and narrow down your target audience.
 To learn more about the options and how to use them, see this LinkedIn Help article.

 Click Exclude, and a similar panel will appear.
 This time, go through the same process but enter anyone who you do not want to receive your ad.

 If you’d like to use job titles, companies, skills, or similar attributes to help you reach people that closely resemble your target audience, check the Enable Audience Expansion box.